r7kamura/kamo.js/README.md

 ```

 ### sampledBy(stream, f)
-Like `combine`, but only publishes values when any values are published from given EventStream.
+Like `combine`, but only publishes values when any values are published from given Stream.

 ```
 a                 : --1-----3----->